pinkforest/test-semver-minor-bumps/README.md

 curve25519-dalek may bump MSRV SemVer-exempt as minor version bump

-This means in order to control SemVer bumps manifest needs
+This means in order to control SemVer bumps is not possible w/o bounds

+Someone  perhaps could think 4.0.0 restricts to >= 4.0.0, <= 4.1 ..

+But this isn't the case ...

 Using default resolver via workspace (that uses "2")